 Gwynedd Mercy University has adopted a Code of Student Conduct to ensure we operate as a learning community under specific and explicit norms of behavior.
 All GMercyU students are responsible for knowing the information, policies and procedures outlined in this document, including our policy on alcohol and other drug use.

-To review the policies, please go to Code of Student Conduct page (PDF).
+To review the policies, please see our Code of Student Conduct (PDF).

 Copyright Protected Material